fredgibbs/fredgibbs.github.io/courses/historiography/index.md

 ## Course Description

 This course introduces some of the most prominent and influential approaches that historians have taken in crafting their interpretations of the past.
 It addresses various philosophies of history (the underlying assumptions of how we can access and understand the past), as well as various historical interpretive frameworks that have shaped the professional practice of history (ways of considering place, culture, labor, communities, identity, etc).
-The course begins with a survey of the historical mythology of the ancient world and examines various constructions of history throughout the medieval and early modern periods, but focuses on developments after the nineteenth-century professionalization of history.
+The course focuses on developments after the mid nineteenth-century professionalization of history.

 ## Student Learning Outcomes